SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Implementation and Setup

 \subsection{Experimental Setup}

-\textbf{LLM Settings.} All experiments are conducted with the open-source reasoning model \emph{DeepSeek-R1-0528}~\cite{guo2025deepseek}.
-To assess robustness, we also run a subset of experiments with the proprietary chat/instruction-following model \emph{GPT-5-mini}~\cite{achiam2023gpt}.
-Unless otherwise noted, we use default decoding with temperature $0.3$, and set the \enginename\ retry budget to $B{=}5$.
-We issue up to $32$ concurrent requests.
+\textbf{Framework settings.} All experiments use the open-source reasoning model \emph{DeepSeek-R1-0528}~\cite{guo2025deepseek}.
+To assess robustness, we also run a subset of experiments with \emph{GPT-5-mini}~\cite{achiam2023gpt}.
+Unless otherwise noted, we use default decoding with temperature $0.3$ and set the \enginename\ retry budget to $B{=}5$.
+For PoC generation and execution, we use Foundry as the testing framework, relying on the latest release available during our experiments (\texttt{forge} \texttt{1.4.2-stable}).

-\textbf{Framework Setting.} In this work, we adopt Foundry as the testing framework for PoC generation and execution.
-We adopt the latest Foundry release available at the time: \texttt{forge} \texttt{1.4.2-stable}.
-To approximate on-chain conditions, tests run with state forking: \verb|forge test -vvvv --fork-url <RPC_PATH>|.
-All projects target Ethereum or BSC; for each run we log the head block number returned by the RPC and fork that state.
-No network calls beyond the forked RPC are permitted during execution.